chin-rcip/cidoc_crm_fr/docs/ressources/method.md

 ## Content suitable for translation

-The Working Group for the Translation of the CIDOC CRM has a mandate to translate the CIDOC CRM standard documentation in order to provide an up-to-date French version that is openly and freely accessible.
+The Translation of the CIDOC CRM has a mandate to translate the CIDOC CRM standard documentation in order to provide an up-to-date French version that is openly and freely accessible.
 To that effect, the following elements of version 7.1 are currently being translated:

   - *Introduction* (available [here](https://chin-rcip.github.io/cidoc_crm_fr-ca/v7.1/information/introduction))